rancher-sandbox/cos-toolkit-docs/content/en/docs/Getting started/_index.md

   Getting started with cOS
 ---

-You can either choose to **build** a cOS derivatives or **run** cOS as-is.
+You can either choose to **build** a cOS derivative or **run** cOS to boostrap a new system.

-cOS vanilla images are published to allow further customization for derivatives.
-The assets can be used to either boostrap and customize furthermore a derivative, or drive unattended deployments that can be later turned to a custom derivative flavor ( for example, with an ISO ).
+cOS vanilla images are published to allow deployments and a runtime framework for derivatives.
+Derivatives can be built just with Container images, and cOS is designed to run, deploy and upgrade those. cOS assets can be used to either drive unattended deployments of a derivative or used to create custom images (with packer).

 ## Download cOS